 OK.
 Toe-clip overlap is like the weather.
 It happens.
 And some people get rained on.
 If you’re one of the unlucky ones, you’ll want to know what you can do about it.
 Well, here’s some good news: You really don’t have to do much.
 Overlap isn’t a concern when you’re going straight.
 Even when you head into a turn at speed, your lean does most of the work.
 Your bars—and therefore your front wheel—hardly move from the straight-ahead position.
 So overlap becomes a problem only when you have to make tight turns at low speeds, and your first few close calls usually teach you how much to backpedal in order to avoid being brought down.
 Fixie riders can’t do this, of course, which is why overlap is more of a nuisance for them.

 All in all, though, it just isn’t something most of us need to worry about.
 Of course, if you’re unlucky enough to experience a lot of overlap, and if you often need to negotiate heavily traveled roads at slow speeds, dodging and weaving around potholes and double-parked cars, you’ll want to put in some practice time in an empty parking lot before venturing out onto the mean streets.
 (Wear your helmet.
 Elbow pads might be a good idea, too.
 Parking-lot asphalt is pretty unforgiving stuff.)
 For the rest of us, however, toe-clip overlap really is No Big Deal.
 It’s certainly not a good reason to reject an otherwise satisfactory frame—even if your feets are too big!

-This article was originally published on June 18, 2011.
+This article was originally published in a slightly different form on October 10, 2011.